 - Accountability: The data collected will constitute a vital component of both listening to the programme’s target populations and in formal reporting, with perceptual indicators having been built into programme monitoring and reporting.

-Ground Truth Solutions will lastly produce an overall report with relevant guidance and materials that will enable affected people to provide feedback to National Societies both within and outside the AMiRA programme.
+Ground Truth Solutions has produced an overall report with relevant guidance and materials that will enable affected people to provide feedback to National Societies both within and outside the AMiRA programme.